The First Declaration for Independence

 Go right, across Market Street, to the stone marker for the Courthouse site, partway up Market.
 Walk halfway across the front of the raised rectangle.

 Archaeologists have not confirmed that this empty space was the site of the courthouse.
 Among other evidence, it aligns with a 1769 map by a well-regarded map-maker shown below.
 That map indicates you would have been standing before the front door of the wooden, T-shaped building pointing towards you—and in Market Street!
-Apparently at the time the road ran here instead of its modern location, going around the building, which was not unusual in colonial times.
+Apparently the road ran here and went around the building, which was not unusual for courthouses in colonial times.

 A week later they present a draft resolution to the entire body.
 It complains in part that “pursuant to the Plan concerted by the British Ministry for subjugating America, the King and Parliament of Great Britain have usurped a power over the persons and properties of the people unlimited and uncontrolled… The British fleets and armies have been, and still are daily employed in destroying the People and committing the most horrid devastations on the Country… (and) Governors in different Colonies have declared protection to slaves, who should imbrue their hands in the blood of their masters.”

-After listing other complaints, the committee recommends that the state congress declare:
+After listing other complaints, the committee recommends that the Provincial Congress declare:

-“Resolved that the delegates for this Colony in the Continental Congress be impowered (sic) to concur with the other delegates of the other Colonies in declaring Independency, and forming foreign Alliances, resolving to this Colony the Sole, and Exclusive right of forming a Constitution and Laws for this Colony, and of appointing delegates from time to time (under the direction of a general Representation thereof) to meet the delegates of the other Colonies…”
+“Resolved that the delegates for this Colony in the Continental Congress be impowered (sic) to concur with the other delegates of the other Colonies in declaring Independency, and forming foreign Alliances, resolving to this Colony the Sole, and Exclusive right of forming a Constitution and Laws for this Colony, and of appointing delegates from time to time… to meet the delegates of the other Colonies…”

 Hewes read the resolves to the Continental Congress, spurring support for a U.S. Declaration of Independence.
-He became one of its signers on July 4.
+He became one of its signers after its approval on July 4.